 If your dog is especially scared and nervous, your veterinarian may prescribe anxiety medicine.
 These medicines, while effective, often leave your dog drowsy and can cause liver problems if used consistently for a long period of time.

 There are natural alternatives that you can try instead of prescription medication.
 Try Therabis’ Calm & Quiet as a natural alternative.
 Therabis' Calm and Quiet leverages our powerful formula to ease anxiety and help dogs maintain a calm energy.
-Our powerful combination of whole-plant hemp with naturally-occurring cannabinoids comes together with L-Theanine from green tea to keep your dog at his or her social and emotional best for a happier, healthier pet.
+Our powerful combination of hemp protein powder comes together with L-Theanine from green tea to keep your dog at his or her social and emotional best for a happier, healthier pet.
 Therabis Calm & Quiet comes in single serving sachets that you can mix directly with your dog’s food daily.

 Create An Exercise Routine